CharlmEsca/Hospital-Survey-Insights/README.md

 Based on the three questions that largely influence a hospital's ranking relative to its cohort, it would be recommended for hospitals to improve the immediacy in which they provide assistance to their patients.
 The convenience of getting help to a patient seems to be the factor that greatly determines whether or not a hospital is satisfactory to patients.

 ## Dashboard
+This interactive dashboard is on [Tableau Public](https://public.tableau.com/app/profile/charlm.escalera/viz/HCAHPS_Survey_Dashboard/HCAHPSDashboard) and can be filtered by state and hospital size.
+It highlights the metrics mentioned prior of a hospital relative to its cohort when clicked.
+Other metrics such as a hospital's survey response rate and total number of surveys are also included.
 <img width="1360" alt="Screenshot 2024-07-30 at 1 12 08 PM" src="https://github.com/user-attachments/assets/00804802-a539-485f-a9f7-9e6bccfa4a20">